Cambia-Open-Innovations/code-of-conduct/contributor_guide.md

-## Items to review for the projuect:
+## Items to review for each project:
 1. The README.md
 2. The code of conduct
 3. Any specific rules or guidance for contributions